pebreo/angular2-notes/angular1-component-vs-directive.md

 In the template, we use the `<my-directive></my-directive>` syntax for our **movie** component.
 We use the same template syntax because the component basically replaces directives.
-So, in this case, our `component` is declared as `<movie></movie>` and notice that **data** is our custom parameter name set in the `bindings` property in the component definition.
+So, in this case, our `component` is declared as `<movie></movie>` and notice that **data** is our custom parameter name which was set in the `bindings` property in the component definition.

 ```javascript
 app.component('movie', function counter(){